 For a very reasonable price, the Galaxy M31 offers perks like Android 10-based OneUI, 64MP quad-cameras, 6000mAh battery, AMOLED display, and copious LPDDR4x RAM for all variants.
 The competition, however, is quite stiff and the Galaxy M31 will be up against the likes of Redmi Note 8 Pro (review), Poco X2 (review) and Realme X2 (review).

 Is the M31 up for the task?
-We will answer that and more in our Galaxy M31 review that follows.
+We will answer that and more in our full Galaxy M31 review that follows.
 Let’s begin with the specs and India price.

 Samsung Galaxy M31 India Price and Specifications